-Focus on what you will specifically bring back to the organization as return for the investment.
+- Focus on what you will specifically bring back to the organization as return for the investment.

 - Offer to prepare and deliver a short presentation and Q&A to your colleagues to share what you learned.
 That way others in your unit will also get the benefits of your attendance.

 - Share the Program Agenda and Program Guide with your colleagues.
-As an attendee, you will have access to all papers and abstracts, available online at the Paper Repository (2018 papers and previous years are located at www.iitsecdocs.com).
+As an attendee, you will have access to all papers and abstracts, available online at the Knowledge Repository (2018 papers and previous years are located at www.iitsecdocs.com).

 - If you are working to obtain or maintain your Certified Modeling and Simulation Professional (CMSP) or other professional designation, remind your supervisor that this is a great way to earn Continuing Education Units (CEUs) or Continuous Learning Points (CLPs).